 Understanding and appreciating your own uniqueness as well as your child’s can help to navigate the often turbulent co-parenting relationship.
 When you focus on nurturing the relationship with your children, you will find it much easier to make effective decisions about managing life and parenting, even with a difficult ex.

 Introducing the Circle Of Security Parenting Programme: Your Powerful Tool To Create A Secure Base For Your Child To Develop Resilience In The Face Of Adversity

 This could be your story too… Even if your ex is a narcissist and is trying to control your life…

 Children who have a narcissistic parent grow up experiencing a lot of insecurity.
 Couple that with divorce or separation and the outcomes have the potential to be devastating.
 Narcissists are chaotic and bounce between neglectful and engulfing, giving children (and you) little freedom to explore their own world and make decision for themselves.

 Are you ready to shift your focus from your ex and put all of your attention on your relationship with your children?

-The programme runs over 8 weeks and consists of 8 weekly one and half hour online sessions with Una Archer, the founder of Parenting After Separation and a registered Circle of Security Parenting facilitator, and Sarah Squires, Founder of The Nurturing Coach.
+The programme runs over 9 weeks and consists of 9 weekly one and half hour online sessions with Una Archer, the founder of Parenting After Separation and a registered Circle of Security Parenting facilitator, and Sarah Squires, Founder of The Nurturing Coach.
 These are group sessions and consist of:

 Between sessions you will begin to develop more awareness as you go about your day-to-day parenting.
 It isn’t about doing more, it’s about doing differently.